-Perth Highland Games 2019 will be held at Scone Palace, just outside Perth, on Sunday 11th August.
-Events at the Perth Games start at 10.00am; gates are open from 09.00am.
+Perth Highland Games 2019 will be held at Scone Palace, just outside Perth, on Sunday 29th August 2021.
+Events at the Perth Games start at 10.00am.

 Admission for adults is £8; for children aged 5-12 and senior citizens it’s £4; and for children aged 0-4 it’s free.

-You can buy tickets on Eventbrite or come along and pay at the gate on the day.
+You can buy tickets on Eventbrite (coming soon) or pop along and pay at the gate on the day.

 Yes, there is plenty of car parking at Scone Palace.
 There will be a small parking charge of just £2 per vehicle.
 Please note no overnight camping or overnight parking of motorhomes is permitted at our Scone Palace site.

 Yes – as long as you have had your hand stamped to show that you have already paid your entry fee.

 All the traditional events – Highland dancing, heavyweight events such as throwing the hammer and tossing the caber, pipe band competitions and track events including running and cycling.
 There are also trade stands selling a wide variety of goods.